vookimedlo/alfred-various-screenshots/README.md

            S       Seconds, a number from 0 to 59.

-Default local screenshots folder `~/Desktop` can be changed by the workflow `DefaultLocalScreenshotFolder` variable.
+Default local screenshot folder `~/Desktop` can be changed by the workflow `DefaultLocalScreenshotFolder` variable.

 ![Alfre Variable Local](doc/images/alfred-various-screenshots-variable-local.png?raw=true "")